• Skip to primary navigation

 • Melt about one and a half bags of the candy melts in a small bowl, following package directions.
 Dip cake pops in melted candy to coat.

-• Gently tap cake pop on edge of bowl to remove excess candy, then return cake pop to lined tray OR poke the stick into a pieces of foam so it remains upright.
+• Gently tap cake pop on edge of bowl to remove excess candy, then place in cake pop stand (or styrofoam block), or return cake pop to lined tray.

 • After candy coating sets for a minute or two, press eyes onto cake pop.
 Repeat process with remaining cake pops.